My entry yesterday about the Chinese New Year focused on Red Packet Money.

 The Mama Lisa’s World Taiwan Page for more Chinese Children’s Songs

 This article was posted on Wednesday, January 18th, 2006 at 1:19 am and is filed under China, Chinese, Chinese New Year, Countries & Cultures, Holidays Around the World, Hong Kong, Taiwan.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “The Names of Foods Eaten for the Chinese New Year”